awslabs/LISA/lib/docs/admin/getting-started.md

 - Authentication settings
 - Networking and infrastructure preferences

-The full configuration page can be found: [Configuration](../ref/config)

 ## Step 5: Stage Model Weights

 LISA requires model weights to be staged in the S3 bucket specified in your `config.yaml` file, assuming the S3 bucket follows this structure: